 At Calvary remains a cherished hymn, capturing the transformative power of Christ’s sacrifice.

-For all have sinned, and fall short of the glory of God.
-Romans 3:23 WEB
+For all have sinned and fall short of the glory of God.
+Romans 3:23 NKJV

 What shall we say then?
 Is the law sin?
-May it never be!
-However, I wouldn’t have known sin, except through the law.
-For I wouldn’t have known coveting unless the law had said, “You shall not covet.”
-Romans 7:7 WEB
+Certainly not!
+On the contrary, I would not have known sin except through the law.
+Romans 7:7 NKJV

 And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
-Philippians 2:11 WEB
+Philippians 2:11 NKJV

 More Free PowerPoints Downloads

-Important: Login to access (Song Title) on FREE DOWNLOAD BOX below.
+Important: Login to access the hymn on FREE DOWNLOAD BOX below.
 Click the ellipsis icon (three dots) next to PowerPoint file or hover over to download.
-FREE users can only download a limited number of files each day.
-Purchase Amen Vault Lifetime Download Access and Updates plan to remove restrictions.
+Purchase Amen Vault Lifetime Plan to remove restrictions.